When your symptoms don’t match your results

 Is naturopathy actually evidence-based?

 It depends on the practitioner and the approach.
-My practice is grounded in physiology, pathology interpretation, and clinical reasoning — the same systems-based thinking I used as a registered nurse.
+My practice is grounded in physiology, pathology interpretation, and clinical reasoning.
 I use evidence-informed interventions, explain the mechanism behind every recommendation, and work alongside your existing medical care rather than in opposition to it.

-I’ve seen other practitioners and nothing has helped.
+I’ve tried other practitioners and nothing has helped.
 Why would this be different?

-That’s a fair question, and I’d rather you asked it than didn’t.
+That’s a fair question.
 The difference is in the depth of assessment.
-A 60–75 minute consultation that covers your full symptom history, timeline, and pathology produces a very different clinical picture than a standard appointment allows.
+A 60-75 minute consultation covering your full symptom history, timeline, and pathology produces a very different clinical picture than a standard appointment allows.
 If something has been missed or disconnected, that’s usually where we find it.

-I’m not sure my symptoms are serious enough to warrant a full consultation.
+My symptoms don’t feel serious enough for a full consultation.